 Recognized as one of the top centers for women’s healthcare, our centers are carefully designed to offer women the quality of care they expect, the comfort and concern they desire, and an atmosphere of healing from the moment they enter.
 The environment is relaxing and comfortable, and according to our patients, reduces anxiety.

 What is a mammogram?

 A mammogram is a low-dose X-ray exam of the breast that radiologists use to look for potential signs of breast cancer, even before they can be felt by a breast exam.
 These signs can be tumors, small clusters of calcium (microcalcifications), or changes in the skin.

 Screening mammography is for women who do not have breast symptoms such as a lump, skin changes, or nipple discharge.
 If you have any new breast symptoms, contact your doctor for an examination.
 This workup will likely include a diagnostic mammogram and possibly breast ultrasound.

 Our breast centers all offer screening mammography.
-Our diagnostic workups are performed at the Midtown Diagnostic Center on Union and at the Methodist Breast Center on Wolf River Boulevard in Germantown.
+Our diagnostic workups are performed at the Midtown Diagnostic Center on Union and at the Methodist Comprehensive Breast Center on Germantown Rd. in Germantown.